cricehomelab/auth-app/README.md

 1. Create better User model for db that would include a number of different features for a user.
 2. Create an Admin panel that will allow admins to activate de-activate different features.
-3. Work out a way to plug in different features to the tool.